UCL/ucl_software_carpentry/installation/install.md

 Or, try asking a fellow bootcamp attendee for help.
 Finally, your department should organise a session before the bootcamp to help with any issues.

+## Linux Users ##

+The default shell is usually bash but if not you can get to bash by opening a terminal and typing <code>bash</code>.

+If git is not already available on your machine you can try to install it via your distribution package manager (e.g. <code>apt-get</code> or <code>yum</code>).

+Many different text editors suitable for programming are available.
+If you don't already have a favourite, you could look at [Kate](http://kate-editor.org/).

 ## Mac Users ##

 ### Python 2.7 ###

+The easiest option is to register with [Enthought Scientific Computing](https://www2.enthought.com/licenses/academic) using you UCL e-mail address.

+Then follow the instructions in the e-mail they send you.
+Goto the "repository login"/installers, then download and install the OSX install package.
+If you use this route, you can ignore the distribute \& pip section.

 If you have a newer Mac, i.e. one from the last few years, you should download